FloKnapp/csv-parser/README.md

 # CSV Parser for PHP

-Parse .csv files into a key associated array.
+Parse CSV files into an array.

+This library doesn't provide any advanced functions such as line counts or automatic detection of a header.
+Therefore, it's super-fast and simple to use.

 ## Installation